nathanieltse/Fin/README.md

 &nbsp;

->budget page that shows user their monthly total spending and each category's breakdown.
-Add item button for adding spending for tracking and all this month's spending records and transaction records from spending account
+>budget page that shows user their monthly total spendings and each category's breakdown.
+Add item button for adding spendings for tracking and all this month's spending records and transaction records from spending account

 &nbsp;